AgentschapPlantentuinMeise/MIDSCalculator/README.md

-# MIDS-Lynn
+# MIDSCalculator

-Repository for code written during the internship of Lynn Delgat
+Repository for the MIDSCalculator app, written mostly by @LynnDelgat during an internship at Meise Botanic Garden.

+The latest self-contained windows installer (generated using Inno Setup) can be found here: https://drive.google.com/drive/folders/1ioRhHIvdYI88yoPTsYLG_k5-8n-05CiP

 ## Towards the MIDS data standard: developing a Shiny app to calculate digitization levels of natural history specimens